 - Preheat oven to 350°.
 Without separating rolls, cut each package of rolls in half horizontally; arrange bottom halves in a greased 13x9-in. baking pan.
 Layer with ham, cheese and pickles; replace top halves of rolls.

 - In a microwave, melt butter; stir in onion and mustard.
 Drizzle over rolls.
 Bake, covered, 10 minutes.
 Uncover; bake until golden brown and heated through, 5-10 minutes longer.
-Remove from pan; cut into sliders.
 Yield: 2 dozen.

 "DH took his first bite of this sandwich and immediately declared it a winner.
 I agree!
 This recipe was easy to prepare.
 Instead of Hawaiian sweet rolls, I used more savory whole wheat Parker House rolls, and I added a layer of sliced, roasted pork loin common in Cuban sliders.
 The topping gave the roll tops a delicious touch, and the pickles inside provided great crunch.
 I would definitely make these again."